ChelseyReann/python-cli-project/README.md

 - [Psycopg2](https://www.psycopg.org/docs/)
 - [Autopep8](https://pypi.org/project/autopep8/)

-I'm also using SQL as the database which is storing all the notes created!
+I'm also using [PostgreSQL](https://www.postgresql.org/) as the database which is storing all the notes created!

 You can create new notes, update your note, view all notes, and delete your notes right within the command line.